-- 1. Upon receiving the tournament invitation, make sure there are no major conflicts with the school calendar that might adversely affect your students or their ability to compete (i.e., stock show, football or basketball game, prom).
-If there are, understand that all students might not wish to participate at that time. - 2.
-Post the tournament date and events early and set your own deadline for signing up that will allow you to submit the entry form in time to meet the tournament's deadline. - 3.
+- Upon receiving the tournament invitation, make sure there are no major conflicts with the school calendar that might adversely affect your students or their ability to compete (i.e., stock show, football or basketball game, prom).
+If there are, understand that all students might not wish to participate at that time.
+Be flexible when you can so students can be well-rounded. - 2.
+Post the tournament date and events early and set your own deadline for signing up that will allow you to submit entries in time to meet the tournament's deadline. - 3.
 Arrange for transportation (bus request, etc.) well in advance, following your district's guidelines. - 4.
 If the tournament necessitates an overnight stay, make room reservations immediately.
 (This is especially important if your students qualify for UIL State.
 Reserve rooms well in advance of the meet.
-For UIL CX Debate State, reserve in early fall and then cancel reservation promptly if your team does not qualify.) - 5.
+For UIL CX Debate State, reserve in early fall and then cancel reservation promptly if your team does not qualify.
+Do not wait until after District because hotel costs will rise dramatically.) - 5.
 Submit purchase orders for check requests as soon as you know how many competitors you will be entering.
 Most tournaments charge by the event entries rather than by the student.
 Know your school district policies and meet important deadlines for the central office/business department. - 6.
 Arrange for the appropriate number of judges required, either by serving as the judge yourself, taking someone with you or paying the judging fees.
 Usually coaches are asked to fill one of the judging slots, so be prepared to do so.
 It's the best way to learn and you become a stronger coach.
 (If you qualify debaters to State, you are required to provide a judge with strong experience that can adequately judge state-level rounds.)
-Avoid "buying out" of your judge obligation at invitational meets so you can serve as the judge. - 7.
-Hand out tournament attendance permission slips to be signed and returned by a specific deadline.
+Avoid "buying out" of your judge obligation at invitational meets so you can gain experience to serve as your judge at State. - 7.
+Hand out tournament attendance permission slips to be signed and returned by a specific deadline, or design a google or mach form.
 This keeps parents aware of dates and holds students accountable for tournament attendance. - 8.
 Pay attention to the "add/drop" deadline.
 Any drops made after that date usually result in an additional "drop fee".
 Most tournaments will not allow any additions after that date. - 9.
 During the week before the tournament, make sure each competitor has performed for you.
-This not only allows you to make sure the student is prepared, but also focuses the student on the task at hand. - 10.
-Make sure you have communicated to your squad what kind of attire is required for competition.
-Because appearance affects credibility, appropriate dress is almost as important as the performance.
+This not only allows you to make sure the student is prepared, but also focuses the student on the task at hand.

-Prepare your students for performing in front of an audience since UIL rules allow for observers.
+- Communicate in advance to your squad what kind of attire is required for competition.
+Because appearance affects credibility, appropriate dress is almost as important as the performance. - 11.
+Prepare your students mentally for performing in front of an audience since UIL rules allow for observers.